Skip to content

 Why These Traps Feel Safe (But Aren’t)

-These traps don’t feel like mistakes when you fall into them.
+Here's the catch: these traps don’t feel like mistakes when you fall into them.
+They feel like wisdom:

 Your long-term success depends less on the glittering speed of your ascent and more on your ability to stay.